Biofuel: Biogasoline

-A study led by Professor Lee Sang-yup at the Korea Advanced Institute of Science and Technology (KAIST) and published in the international science journal Nature used modified E. coli fed with glucose found in plants or other non-food crops to produce biogasoline with the produced enzymes.
+Biogasoline can be produced biologically and thermochemically.
+Using biological methods, a study led by Professor Lee Sang-yup at the Korea Advanced Institute of Science and Technology (KAIST) and published in the international science journal Nature used modified E. coli fed with glucose found in plants or other non-food crops to produce biogasoline with the produced enzymes.
 The enzymes converted the sugar into fatty acids and then turned these into hydrocarbons that were chemically and structurally identical to those found in commercial gasoline fuel.
+The thermochemical approach of producing biogasoline are similar to those used to produce biodiesel.
+Biogasoline may also be called drop-in gasoline or renewable gasoline.

 Bioethers

 Bioethers (also referred to as fuel ethers or oxygenated fuels) are cost-effective compounds that act as octane rating enhancers.
 "Bioethers are produced by the reaction of reactive iso-olefins, such as iso-butylene, with bioethanol."
 Bioethers are created from wheat or sugar beets, and also be produced from the waste glycerol that results from the production of biodiesel.
 They also enhance engine performance, while significantly reducing engine wear and toxic exhaust emissions.
-Although bioethers are likely to replace ethers produced from petrolium in the UK, it is highly unlikely they will become a fuel in and of itself due to the low energy density.
-By greatly reducing the amount of ground-level ozone emissions, they contribute to air quality.
+By greatly reducing the amount of ground-level ozone emissions, they contribute to improved air quality.

-When it comes to transportation fuel there are six ether additives: dimethyl ether (DME), diethyl ether (DEE), methyl tert-butyl ether (MTBE), ethyl tert-butyl ether (ETBE), tert-amyl methyl ether (TAME), and tert-amyl ethyl ether (TAEE).
+In transportation fuel there are six ether additives: dimethyl ether (DME), diethyl ether (DEE), methyl tert-butyl ether (MTBE), ethyl tert-butyl ether (ETBE), tert-amyl methyl ether (TAME), and tert-amyl ethyl ether (TAEE).

 The European Fuel Oxygenates Association identifies MTBE and ETBE as the most commonly used ethers in fuel to replace lead.
 Ethers were introduced in Europe in the 1970s to replace the highly toxic compound.
 Although Europeans still use bioether additives, the U.S. Energy Policy Act of 2005 lifted a requirement for reformulated gasoline to include an oxygenate, leading to less MTBE being added to fuel.
+Although bioethers are likely to replace ethers produced from petroleum in the UK, it is highly unlikely they will become a fuel in and of itself due to the low energy density.